 - Please describe as simply as possible, the nature of the application and the user proposition i.e. how does it work, what need is it intended to fulfill?
 Please describe it as accurately as possible (500 characters = approx 85 words)

 - When was the application launched, and on which application stores is it currently available?
 (500 characters = approx 85 words)

-- Each entry requires a description of the techniques employed in the application to make it User Friendly.
+- If entering a Smartphone App that creates efficiencies in the network please describe the techniques employed in the application to make it User Friendly.
 This should cover:

 a.
 User Interface Responsiveness;

 b.
 Network efficiency – optimal use of network resources.

 - How has this application minimised unnecessary signalling overheads between device and network?
 (1500 characters = approx. 250 words)

 - If entering an App which makes greater use of Network APIs, please describe which Network APIs you access and from which operator or 3rd party you access them from?
 (1,500 characters = approx 250 words)